gama-platform/gama-platform.github.io/wiki/Statements.md

   * `center` (any type): an expression that will be evaluated and displayed in the center section of the bottom overlay
   * `color` (any type in [list, rgb]): the color(s) used to display the expressions given in the 'left', 'center' and 'right' facets
   * `left` (any type): an expression that will be evaluated and displayed in the left section of the bottom overlay
-  * `position` (point): position of the upper-left corner of the overlay.
-Note that if coordinates are in [0,1[, the position is relative to the size of the view (e.g. {0.5,0.5} refers to the middle of the view) whereas it is absolute when coordinates are greater than 1.
-When the position is a 3D point {0.5, 0.5, 0.5}, the last coordinate specifies the elevation of the layer.
+  * `position` (point): position of the upper-left corner of the layer.
+Note that if coordinates are in [0,1[, the position is relative to the size of the environment (e.g. {0.5,0.5} refers to the middle of the display) whereas it is absolute when coordinates are greater than 1 for x and y.
+The z-ordinate can only be defined between 0 and 1.
+The position can only be a 3D point {0.5, 0.5, 0.5}, the last coordinate specifying the elevation of the layer.
   * `right` (any type): an expression that will be evaluated and displayed in the right section of the bottom overlay
   * `rounded` (boolean): Whether or not the rectangular shape of the overlay should be rounded.
 True by default
   * `size` (point): extent of the layer in the view from its position.
 Coordinates in [0,1[ are treated as percentages of the total surface of the view, while coordinates > 1 are treated as absolute sizes in model units (i.e. considering the model occupies the entire view).
 Unlike  'position', no elevation can be provided with the z coordinate